Samsung's best mid-range phone ever

 Editor’s Note: We’re expecting to see the new Samsung Galaxy A5 (2018) launched in the near future, so while last year’s A5 remains a great value phone, you might want to wait and see what Samsung has up its sleeve at MWC 2018 before making a final purchase decision.

 The Samsung Galaxy A5 is the sort of phone that has me questioning why the vast majority of people should buy a flagship device.
 After all, when a £369.99 device ticks almost all of the right boxes, why pay more?

 For the first time, Samsung has more convincingly brought the high-quality flagship DNA down to the mid-range, which makes the A5 the first non-flagship phone from the Korean company that’s easy to recommend.

-If it wasn’t for some slight build quality issues, and the OnePlus 3T‘s baiting price, this could be the perfect mid-range phone.
+If it wasn’t for some slight build quality issues, and the OnePlus 5T representing a significant step up for not all that much more money, this could be the perfect mid-range phone.

 Samsung Galaxy A5 (2017) – Design and Build

 Place the Samsung Galaxy A5 next to the Galaxy S7 and you’d be hard-pushed to immediately tell the difference between the two.
 Considering the Galaxy S7 was one of 2016’s best-looking phones, that’s strong praise.